Mindbloom Health: A Whole-body Approach to Mental Wellness

 4. Follow-up and progress tracking

-Example follow-up plans:
+Example follow-up timing:

-• Vitamin levels: Recheck labs and meet with your clinician every 1–3 months until levels normalize, then every 6–12 months for maintenance.
+• Vitamin levels: Recheck labs and meet with your clinician every 2–3 months until levels normalize, then every 6 months for maintenance.

 This entire process is built around your evolving needs—not a rigid, one-size-fits-all approach.